 Big projects need big backers.
 These aren't the kind of backers that make giant contributions to your Kickstarter (although those are great, too); these are the backers who will not only contribute to your Kickstarter, but who will also provide enthusiastic support when your project needs it most.

-The role of cheerleader is frequently derided (and not just in business management circles).
+The role of cheerleader is frequently derided (everywhere, but also in business management circles).
 A cheerleader denotes a sideline position—someone who isn’t actually playing the game and whose input is therefore superficial.
-But a cheerleader doesn’t have to be a mouthpiece for empty and purposeless praise, and cheerleading shouldn’t come at the cost of the real-talk that gets things done.
+But a cheerleader doesn’t have to be a mouthpiece for empty and purposeless praise, and cheerleading doesn't need to come at the cost of the real-talk that gets things done.

 The best cheerleader is an empathic listener who supports a project by considering possible throughways through challenges.
 A cheerleader responds to a crisis not by ignoring it and hoping it can be rah-rah-ed away.
 A cheerleader responds to a crisis by listening and offering positive feedback and a few tactical suggestions for a way forward.